sherlock-wings/snowflake_sandbox/README.md

 4. Once the extraction completes, the resulting .jsonl files are written to an S3 bucket

-5. That S3 bucket is visible in Snowflake as an External Stage
+5. That S3 bucket is visible in Snowflake as a5427n External Stage

 6. From that stage, a stored procedure copies files into a Raw landing table called `INT_FIREHOSE_RAW`